-The majority of Integromat apps rely on external services, particularly on their APIs (Application Programming Interfaces).
+A majority of Integromat apps rely on external services, particularly on their APIs (Application Programming Interfaces).
 As the services evolve, so do their APIs.
-New API versions are being released regularly and legacy versions are being deprecated and eventually shut down.
+New API versions are being regularly released and legacy versions are getting deprecated and eventually shut down.

 We closely follow releases of new API versions and implement new app versions based on the latest APIs.